 An Illinois Vehicle Airbag Accident Attorney Can Help

 The Illinois auto accident attorneys at Rosenfeld Injury Lawyers LLC understand the traumatic experience you have had with Takata airbags.
 Our legal team understands how overwhelming the stressful experience of recovering from a car accident can be.

-Our law office has worked with other individuals who have suffered from serious injuries as a result of impact with an airbag, and we are ready to use our experience to benefit your case.
+Our law office has worked with other individuals who have suffered serious injuries due to an impact with an airbag, and we are ready to use our experience to benefit your case.
 Please get in touch with our Illinois auto accident lawyers to receive more information about your case.

-The Mechanics of Airbags and How They Can Malfunction
+The Mechanics of Airbags and how They Can Malfunction

 Safety Tips to Remember When Using Cars With Airbags

 If you have a car equipped with an airbag, then there are some steps that you can take to minimize your risk of injury.
 Because newer car models now feature multiple airbags in the front and back seats, it is even more critical that drivers are fully informed about safety tips associated with airbags that include: